Are you a first-timer with Kanbanize? This guide will assist you to get started quickly in just 6 steps.

 When you are ready with the initial Kanbanize setup, you can start inviting your team members to join the account.

-The Administration control panel is the area where administrators manage new and existing users and their permissions.
+The Administration control panel is the area where the Account Owners manage new and existing users and their roles and privileges.

 If you need any help, you can find more guides in our Knowledge base or get in touch with our support and customer success teams.